How to view, change, and manage your mailbox storage usage and quota in Plesk

 Mail Hard Limits per Plan

-Please note that the maximum possible quota / storage limit per mail account is as follows as of Jul 2021:
+Please note that the maximum possible quota / storage limit per mail account is as follows:

-- Carbon Hosting: 2GB per Mailbox (max 25 Mailboxes)
+- Carbon Hosting: 2GB per Mailbox – 25 Mailboxes Limit

-- Exchange Mail: 50GB per Mailbox (or 300GB if you ordered the larger capacity option)
+- Premium Exchange Mail: 50GB per Mailbox (or 300GB if you ordered the larger capacity option)

 Why is mail storage limited for shared hosting?

 These are hard limits per account in order to ensure the websites hosted with us can take advantage of super-high performance input/output (I/O) on high-performance solid state drives (SSDs).
-Using SSDs means excellent website speed, but they both have more limited capacity and do not perform as well with larger numbers of smaller files, like emails.
-Hosting too many emails can both slow down the server as a whole and slow down the time it takes to complete backups.
+Using SSDs means excellent website speed, but they have more limited capacity and do not perform as well with larger numbers of smaller files, like emails.
+Hosting a large quantity of email can significantlyu slow down the time it takes to complete backups, migrations, and restores from backup – something we wish to avoid.

-This is why we also offer Microsoft Exchange hosting: it provides far greater mail storage quotas and uses disks and mail storage systems that are better optimized for managing numerous small mail files.
+This is why we also offer Microsoft Exchange hosting: it provides far greater mail storage quotas and uses disks and mail storage systems that are better optimized for managing large quantities of small mail files.

 Here are some options to help resolve a full mailbox:

-- On the left is your usual list of folders.
-Select one of the largest folders you found in step (2)
+- Select one of the largest folders you found in the list of folders on the left.

-- In the search box at the top of the message listing, search by size like this:
+- In the search box at the top of the message listing, search by size by entering this:

 size=3M

-- Repeat this for each of the largest folders you found in step (2).
+- Repeat this for each page of results, and then also each of the largest folders you found

 Tip: Don’t forget about your Sent folder!

-You can also look for older messages, which may be less effective.
+You can alternatively search for older messages, which may be less effective in clearing up space, as older messages aren’t necessarily the largest ones.
 In the search box, enter before=YYYY-MM-DD

 replacing YYYY-MM-DD with the year month and day of the most recent messages you wish to see.
 For example before=2020-07-06